 San José del Pacifico: a small, unassuming town high in the Oaxacan mountains.
 An unlikely candidate, but nevertheless the town is the magic mushroom capital of Mexico.

-But, whatever your reason for visiting, this complete travel guide will help you get to San José, plan some activities, choose the right accommodation and much more.
+But, whatever your reason for visiting, this complete travel guide will help you get to San José Oaxaca Mexico, plan some activities, choose the right accommodation and much more.